LiMeii/angular-number-only/README.md

 # angular-number-only

-`onStart`: this is a directive in angular used to make sure only number in input textbox `onStart`: working for browser in pc and mobile device `onStart`: also support ctr+c ctr+v action from keyboard
+ this is a directive in angular used to make sure only number in input textbox

+ working for browser in pc and mobile device

+ also support ctr+c ctr+v action from keyboard

 ## Description

-`onStart`: code based on angular6.1, should working for all angular2+ version `onStart`: download this project into your local, run 'npm install' first, then 'ng serve', then you can see the demo
+ code based on angular6.1, should working for all angular2+ version

+ download this project into your local, run 'npm install' first, then 'ng serve', then you can see the demo

 ## Usage
 1. number only directive source code is in src/app/shared/directives/number-only-directive.ts

-2. import shared module in your feature module, in Demo is app.module import { BrowserModule } from '@angular/platform-browser';
+2. import shared module in your feature module, in Demo is app.module `import { BrowserModule } from '@angular/platform-browser';
         import { NgModule } from '@angular/core';

         import { SharedModule } from './shared/shared.module';